From A Wiki of Ice and Fire

 As the North is largely uncultivated, there are few roads of import there.
 Most of the inland trade passes by either the kingsroad or the rivers.
 Trade items from the North include wool, hides, and timber.
 There are silversmiths at White Harbor.

 The peoples of the North are nearly all descended from the First Men, who settled the land nearly 12,000 years ago.
 Little is known of that time, but cryptic runes carved in old stones and the barrows the First Men lived in can still be found in the barrowlands.
+Ancient forts of the First Men are scattered throughout the North, including a ringfort atop Seal Rock near White Harbor and ruins in Sea Dragon Point.
+The children of the forest also made weirwood circles.

 For many centuries the Boltons were bitter rivals of the Starks of Winterfell.
 The practice of flaying their enemies gave the Boltons a sinister reputation.
 Approximately a thousand years ago, the Boltons finally swore fealty to the Kings in the North and agreed to abandon their practice of flaying their enemies.